rajganna/face-encoding/README.md

 ### API Endpoints
 Create Session: Start a new session by providing verification data.
 Upload Media: Upload images to an existing session.
-Get Decision: Retrieve the face encoding results and session summary.
+Get summary: Retrieve the face encoding results and session summary.

 ## Developing